FastVMT: Eliminating Redundancy in Video Motion Transfer: Introduction

 \section{Introduction}

-With the rapid advancement of AI-generated content (AIGC), a wide range of downstream visual synthesis applications have been significantly empowered~\cite{ma2024followyouremoji,wu2025k2vae,ma2025followfaster,feng2025dit4edit,qiu2024tfb,qiu2025duet,fang2024real, he2024retidiffilluminationdegradationimage,qiu2025DBLoss,qiu2025dag,qiu2025tab,liu2025rethinking,liu2026astgi,ma2024follow,ma2024followclick}, among which motion transfer has emerged as a particularly important and intuitive paradigm.
 Motion transfer aims to generate a novel video by transferring the dynamics of a reference video sequence to a target sequence, while preserving the target’s appearance and semantics.
 For instance, the reference video might show an action sequence performed by an actor, which shall be transferred to a target subject while preserving their identity; or the reference might prescribe a particular camera path through the scene, which one would like to replicate for the target scene (see Fig.~\ref{fig:teaser1}).
 In other words, motion transfer offers an intuitive interface for controllable motion synthesis, with applications ranging from movie productions and game development to digital advertising and content creation on social media platforms.